-- 6.10.1.
-Unless described under the circumstances in subsection 3.2 Development Not Requiring a Development Permit, fencing, landscaping and/or screening shall require an approved development permit prior to construction or erection and shall be required to comply with the County's Surface Drainage Bylaw. - 6.10.2.
-The Development Authority may require landscaping or screening for any development permit application, if, in their opinion, would improve the compatibility with adjacent properties, or mitigate the impacts of the development or use. - 6.10.3.
-In most instances, the Development Authority may require commercial or industrial uses to include landscaping, screening and/or fencing as part of the development, particularly when those developments are adjacent to transportation corridors, are within commercial or industrial parks, are within a hamlet, or abut residential uses. - 6.10.4.
-The following shall be enclosed from view, or screened to soften the visual impact on adjacent or proximal sites, public roadways, and public thoroughfares, to the satisfaction of the Development Authority: - a. outside storage areas; - b. exterior work areas: - c. garbage, waste, and waste handling and collection areas; - d. wrecked or damaged motor vehicles; - e. outdoor service areas, including any loading and vehicular service areas, that are visible from an adjacent residential property or from a public road other than a lane; - f. bulk outdoor storage, including but not limited to auto wrecking, lumber yards, pipe storage, vehicle storage and similar uses; and g. the parking or storage of large trucks, tractor-trailers, and heavy industrial equipment.
+- 6.9.1.
+Unless described under the circumstances in subsection 3.2 Development Not Requiring a Development Permit, fencing, landscaping and/or screening shall require an approved development permit prior to construction or erection and shall be required to comply with the County's Surface Drainage Bylaw. - 6.9.2.
+The Development Authority may require landscaping or screening for any development permit application, if, in their opinion, it would improve the compatibility with adjacent properties, or mitigate the impacts of the development or use. - 6.9.3.
+In most instances, the Development Authority may require commercial or industrial uses to include landscaping, screening and/or fencing as part of the development, particularly when those developments are adjacent to transportation corridors, are within commercial or industrial parks, are within a hamlet, or abut residential uses. - 6.9.4.
+When associated with a non-residential use that requires a Development Permit, the following shall be enclosed from view, or screened to soften the visual impact on adjacent or proximal sites, public roadways, and public thoroughfares, to the satisfaction of the Development Authority: - a. outside storage areas; - b. exterior work areas; - c. garbage, waste, and waste handling and collection areas; - d. wrecked or damaged motor vehicles; - e. outdoor service areas, including any loading and vehicular service areas, that are visible from an adjacent residential property or from a public road other than a lane; - f. bulk outdoor storage, including but not limited to auto wrecking, lumber yards, pipe storage, vehicle storage and similar uses; and - g. the parking or storage of large trucks, tractor-trailers, and heavy industrial equipment.